antonopa/timekeeper/README.md

 ## Structure
-This consists of a main package under `timekeeper` which includes the DB wrapper class which handles all operations towards `SQLite`.
+This consists of a main package under `timekeeper` which includes the DB wrapper class that handles all operations towards `SQLite`.
 Under `timekeeper` there is also a `tools` subpackage including all the command line tools to be able to handle the DB class.

-* `tools.lockwatcher`: This connects to D-Bus signals listening on gnome-screensaver lock and unlock commands.
+* `tools.lockwatcher`: Connects to D-Bus signals listening on gnome-screensaver lock and unlock events.
   - When the screen is locked it updates the end time of the current day.
 This assumes that the last screen lock is also the time when the user leaves the office.
   - When the screen is unlocked it tries to insert a new working day in the DB.
 If the